BenWestgate/Bails/README.md

 For support and discussion join our [slack channel](https://join.slack.com/t/bitcoin-core-on-tails/shared_invite/zt-1zkivlojk-boiVT8gtM~kSzdBLqZrhRA).

+Or join us on IRC (Libera) #bitcoin-core-on-tails, or contact Ben Westgate by email `benwestgate@protonmail.com`.

 For more reading checkout our [Frequently Asked Questions](FAQ.md).

 ## Source Code Headers